eantcal/tvpn/README.md

 # tvpn
-TVPN is an open source software application that implements virtual private network techniques for creating p2p or site2site connection configurations.
+tVPN is an open source software application that implements virtual private network techniques for creating p2p or site2site connection configurations.

-You can compile TVPN code using GCC (to generate user space tools g++ 4.8.1 or higher is required).
+You can compile tVPN code using GCC (to generate user space tools g++ 4.8.1 or higher is required).
-- TVPN works on GNU/Linux distributions based on kernel since version 2.6.38
+- tVPN works on GNU/Linux distributions based on kernel since version 2.6.38
-- TVPN relies on Vnddmgr which is an alternative network device driver similar to Linux TAP (namely network tap).
+- tVPN relies on Vnddmgr which is an alternative network device driver similar to Linux TAP (namely network tap).
   - Vnddmgr simulates a link layer device and it operates with layer 2 packets like Ethernet frames.
 Packets sent by an operating system via a Vnddmgr virtual devices are delivered to a user-space program which attaches itself to the device.
 A user-space program may also pass packets into a vnddmgr device.
 In this case the vnddmgr device delivers (or "injects") these packets to the operating-system network stack thus emulating their reception from an external source.

-## Building TVPN
+## Building tVPN

 - Getting the latest released code.
 - Download and uncompress it.